EricMFink/ProfessionalResponsibility/_outlines/AttorneyClientRelationship.md

 #### Problems

 Lawyer was retained by Client to defend Client in a pending criminal case.
-Client has failed to pay Lawyer’s monthly fees for six consecutive months.
+Client has failed to pay Lawyer's monthly fees for six consecutive months.
 After numerous warnings, Lawyer would like to withdraw.
 Lawyer files a motion with the court seeking leave to withdraw, but the court denies the motion.

-- What are Lawyer’s obligations to Client and the court?
+- What are Lawyer's obligations to Client and the court?
 - Assuming the court grants Lawyer leave to withdraw, what actions must Lawyer take to end her relationship with Client?
 - If Client fails to pay the past-due fees to Lawyer, is there anything Lawyer may do to ensure payment?